adtork/Jeremy-Azure-lab/AZVPNGW-deny-branch-to-branch/readme.md

 ip route 10.0.0.254 255.255.255.255 Tunnel 11
 </pre>

 **All 3 VMs should have communication at this point.
 Change the Branch2 CSR BGP config displayed below.
 Note- the customer edge did not have to change the BGP ASN.
-By making the ASN appear as 65002 (via local-as), the Azure VPN GW will not advertise Branch1 to Branch2 or Branch2 to Branch1 since they have matching ASNs.**
+By making the ASN appear as 65002 (via local-as), each CSR will discard the remote branch prefix since they contain the same ASN.**
 <pre lang="...">
 router bgp 65003
  bgp log-neighbor-changes